Do the Digit Insurance

 Can I switch between the old and new income tax regimes in a financial year?

-According to income tax laws, salaried taxpayers can opt for the old tax regime at the time of filing their Income Tax Return (ITR), in a financial year.
+According to income tax laws, salaried taxpayers can opt for the old tax regime when filing their Income Tax Return (ITR) in a financial year.
 However, individuals with business income cannot change the tax regime once they have chosen at the beginning of the financial year.